pingcap/docs-cn/system-variables.md

 ### tidb_partition_prune_mode <span class="version-mark">New in v5.1</span>

-> **Warning:**

-> Currently, the dynamic pruning mode for partitioned tables is an experimental feature.
-It is not recommended that you use it in production environments.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `static`